etorres14/PremierLeague-Analysis/README.md

 # PremierLeague-Analysis
 - Explored the importance of home field advantage in the Premier League using scores and fixtures data.
+- Created more columns derived from existing columns such as goal scored per game, goals conceded per game, team form, etc.
 - Additionally began developing a logistic regression model to predict results of upcoming fixtures.

 Possible Improvements: